0mar-helal/multimart-react-ecommerce/README.md

 - react.js (create-react-app)
 - react-dom-router
 - react-bootstrap
-- state management using Context API
+- state management using Redux Toolkit

 ## How can you clone and tweak this project?